yoonmoonsick/YMS_KnifeJuggler/README.md

 The intricate dagger-throwing tricks cause your concentration to waver, leading to a decrease in Dexterity by 2 for the remaining turn.

-## Progression - Cunning Action: Throw
+## Progression

-Rogue gets "Cunning Action: Throw" at Level 2.
+Rogue Level 2: Unlock "Cunning Action: Throw".
+Unarmed attacks now use Dexterity modifiers instead of Strength modifiers for attack and damage.

 ## 재주 - 단검 곡예사